diem-project/diem-docs/reference/en/22 - Services.markdown

 ###data_load
 Responsible for loading default data in the project

+###tool_bar_view
+Responsible for rendering admin & front toolbar.
+Implemented by dmAdminToolBarView on admin app, and by dmFrontToolBarView on front app.
+Use your apps/admin/config/dm/services.yml or apps/front/config/dm/services.yml file to change the class and modify the tool bar.

 ##Admin
 The admin services can only be used in admin application.
 To extend them, use the apps/admin/config/dm/services.yml file.